 WHO’s leadership has also driven forward global partnerships that impact our lives closer to home.
 The organization is a founding member of the Measles &Rubella Initiative (M&RI), which is helping protect Americans from a highly infectious disease that still causes outbreaks here in the U.S. Globally between 2000 and 2016, M&RI has driven an 84% reduction in measles deaths, saving 20.4 million lives.

 WHO is also a founding member of the Global Polio Eradication Initiative (GPEI), founded in 1988.
 At its peak in the 1950s, polio caused over 15,000 cases of paralysis in the United States alone.
-Since 1988, GPEI and WHO have reduced global polio cases by 99.9%, from 350,000 cases to just 22 in 2017.
+Since 1988, GPEI and WHO have reduced global polio cases by 99.9 percent, from 350,000 cases to just 22 in 2017.
 These investments in polio eradication have in turn strengthened country health systems to better identify and respond to other disease threats before they become global risks.

-Another area where WHO’s expertise comes into play is addressing environmental and public health issues, such as air quality, water and sanitation.
+Another area where WHO’s expertise comes into play is addressing environmental and public health issues, such as air quality, water, and sanitation.
 For example, the Environmental Protection Agency (EPA) works with WHO to support reductions in air pollution generated in developing countries, which has the potential to travel across borders.
-Collaborations such as these means that U.S. agencies like the EPA can rely on the extensive networks and technical expertise of WHO to safeguard the health and security of Americans at home and abroad.
+Collaborations such as these mean that U.S. agencies like the EPA can rely on the extensive networks and technical expertise of WHO to safeguard the health and security of Americans at home and abroad.

 As we said earlier, don’t let the word “World” fool you; WHO works to make sure all people of all ages, no matter where they were born, can live healthy lives.
-Their work keeps us safe, healthy and protected from health threats here at home, and equips our public health officials with the tools, resources and partnerships they need to solve issues on U.S. soil.
+Their work keeps us safe, healthy and protected from health threats here at home and equips our public health officials with the tools, resources, and partnerships they need to solve issues on U.S. soil.

 To learn more about WHO, click here.